rbergenl/_Alpha/issues/ISSUES.md

 - Run the `docker push` command as described in the `Dockerfile`.

 ## Enable pipeline in repo
+> Requires the *setup pipeline* to be completed.
+The docker image should have been pushed to the registry.
 - From *Project Alpha* copy/pase the file `.gitlab-ci.yml`.
 - Make sure the file `.gitlab-ci.yml` points `image` to `registry.gitlab.com/<groupname>/base`.
-Make sure the image has already been pushed to the registry.
-- Add to `package.json` these scripts:
+- Add/replace to `package.json` these scripts:
     ```json
     "audit": "echo \"should be implemented\"",
     "lint": "echo \"should be implemented\"",